Mean Field Games in Nudge Systems for Societal Networks

-In other words, we conjecture that the optimal value function is supermodular, linear and then submodular as $x$ increases from $-\infty$ to $\infty$, which will yield an optimal threshold policy.

-\subsubsection{Concave/Convex incremental utility function}
+\subsubsection{{Concave/Convex incremental utility function}}

-Now if we simply assume that the incremental utility function $u(x)$ is concave/convex and monotone increasing in $x$, then we can obtain the following useful properties of the optimal value functions, which we can use to characterize the optimal threshold policy.

-Next, we show that the value function $V_{\rho}(x)$ is increasing, submodular (i.e., decreasing differences) in $x$ if $u(x)$ is concave in $x$, and increasing, supermodular (i.e., increasing differences) in $x$ if $u(x)$ is convex in $x$. \begin{lemma} Given the distribution of action $\rho$, $V_{\rho}(x)$ is an increasing and submodular function of $x$ if $u(x)$ is a concave function of $x$, supermodular function of $x$ if $u(x)$ is a convex function of $x$. \end{lemma}
+{\begin{lemma} Given the action distribution $\rho$, $V_{\rho}(x)$ is an increasing and submodular (i.e., decreasing differences) function of $x$ if $u(x)$ is a concave and monotone increasing function of $x$, supermodular (i.e., increasing differences) function of $x$ if $u(x)$ is a convex and monotone increasing function of $x$. \end{lemma}}